swedenconnect/credentials-support/README.md

 The **credentials-support-spring-boot-starter** gives a number of useful features:

 - Injection of a fully populated [CredentialBundles](https://github.com/swedenconnect/credentials-support/blob/main/credentials-support/src/main/java/se/swedenconnect/security/credential/bundle/CredentialBundles.java) bean.
-This bean is populated based on the configuration described in section [5](#credential-bundles-and-configuration-support), [Credential Bundles and Configuration Support](#credential-bundles-and-configuration-support).
+This bean is populated based on the configuration described in [Section 5, Credential Bundles, Collections and Configuration Support](#credential-bundles-collections-and-configuration-support).

-- Automatic registration of the converters documented in section [8.2](#spring-converters), [Spring Converters](#spring-converters).
+- Automatic registration of the converters documented in [Section 8.2, Spring Converters](#spring-converters).

 - The creation and injection of a scheduled [CredentialMonitorBean](https://github.com/swedenconnect/credentials-support/blob/main/credentials-support/src/main/java/se/swedenconnect/security/credential/monitoring/CredentialMonitorBean.java) bean.